BartMassey/toyrand/README.md

 Before building, check the `DEFINES` in the `Makefile` to ensure that you have configured for the environment.
-You should choose at least one of `-DRDRAND` and `-DURANDOM`: both can be used on an appropriate architecture (`RDRAND` will be tried first).
+You must choose at least one of `-DRDSEED`, `-DRDRAND`, `-DURANDOM`: all can be used on an appropriate architecture, and will be tried in the given order.

 On a Linux box, type `make`.
 To make `toyprint` and run Dieharder, install the Dieharder executable driver (Debian